DaveBenham/VenomModules/README.md

 - **Retriggered LFO one shot** (pink)
 - **Gated LFO one shot** (purple)

-In 0 Hz carrier mode the oscillator is stalled, and requires linear FM input or phace CV input to produce a signal.
+In 0 Hz carrier mode the oscillator is stalled, and requires linear FM input or phase CV input to produce a signal.
 Some of the controls and inputs have alternate behavior in this mode (labeled in an alternate color).

 If using any of the one shot modes, then the oscillator will not produce any output until it receives a trigger or gate at the Sync input.
  - Triggered one shots will output exactly one complete cycle and then stop until the next trigger is received.
 If the cycle has not yet completed when a sync trigger is received, then the trigger is ignored.
 This works well for creating undertone or subharmonic series!